Freeman powers Braves to 7-4 win, snaps Rays’ 4-game streak

 TRAINER’S ROOM

 Braves: After missing the opening road trip with bad colds, Cs Travis d’Arnaud and Tyler Flowers both rejoined the roster.
 There were fears that the catching duo may have contracted the coronavirus, but multiple tests came back negative.
-D’Arnaud got his first start with the Braves, facing the team he played for last season in Tampa Bay.
+D’Arnaud got his first start with the Braves, going 1-for3 with an RBI and a run scored against the team he played for last season.

 Rays: OF Austin Meadows (positive coronavirus test) continues to show improvement and may be able to join the roster when the team returns to Tampa Bay for a homestand that begins next Tuesday. … 1B Ji-Man Choi was not in the lineup after leaving the previous game with a sore right shoulder.